Ohio abortion rights fight highlights Republican electoral vulnerabilities | Politics

 Ohio abortion rights fight highlights Republican electoral vulnerabilities

+"Ohio is a must-win Senate race for Democrats," said Kyle Kondik, an elections analyst at the University of Virginia's Center for Politics.
+Ohio Republicans approved a bill on Wednesday over Democratic objections setting an August special election for citizens to vote on whether to require 60% support to pass ballot initiatives like the proposed abortion rights amendment, rather than the simple majority currently required.

 Republican vulnerabilities on abortion policy are on display in Ohio, with the party playing defense against a surge in abortion rights activism that could help President Joe Biden and his Democratic Party in next year's elections.
-Facing a Wednesday deadline, Republicans have spent weeks preparing a measure that could make it more difficult for voters to approve a state constitutional amendment protecting abortion rights that Democrats and activists are working to get on the ballot in November.
+The Republican-controlled legislature on Wednesday approved a measure intended to make it more difficult for voters to approve a state constitutional amendment protecting abortion rights that Democrats and activists are working to get on the ballot in November.

 "They're coming for this ballot measure with everything they've got," said Rachel Sweet, who led campaigns in 2022 that defeated anti-abortion ballot initiatives in Kansas and Kentucky.
 Ohio Republicans passed a six-week state abortion ban in 2019, but that law is blocked while litigation proceeds.